Last updated: Jun 2022

 Now it boils down to: what campaigns to run?
 In this article, we’ll cover different ideas that you can start testing right away!

-There are a lot of options out there for B2B lead generation.
-Hubspot’s study of the best B2B lead sources, we’d conclude that SEO is the best lead generation channel, however that is just one channel.
+of the best B2B lead sources, we’d conclude that SEO is the best lead generation channel, however that is just one channel.

 Take a look at the graph below provided by Hubspot’s study of the different channels.